BEHZAD1919/Advanced-Multi-Agent-AI-Framework/templates/custom-instructions-for-all-modes.md

   enabled: true
   description: >
-    All completed subtasks must boomerang back to their orchestrator with a structured JSON payload.
+    All completed subtasks must boomerang back to their orchestrator with a structured payload and task map updates.
   structure_example:
     {
       "task_id": "example‑123",